Production of The Lord of the Rings film series: Software

-While Jackson insisted on generally using miniatures, sometimes shots would get too difficult for that, primarily with the digital characters.
-Sometimes natural elements like cloud, dust and fire (which was used as the electronic data for the Wraithworld scenes and the Balrog) would be composited, and natural environments were composited to create the Pelennor Fields.
+While Jackson insisted on using miniatures where possible, sometimes shots became too difficult for that, primarily with the digital characters.
+Sometimes natural elements like cloud, dust and fire (which was used as the electronic data for the Wraithworld scenes and the Balrog) were composited, as were natural environments for the Pelennor Fields.
 To give a "painterly" look to the films, cinematographer Peter Doyle worked on every scene within the computer to strengthen colours and add extra mood and tone to the proceedings.
-Gold was tinted to Hobbiton, whilst cooler colours were strengthened into Lothlórien, Moria and Helm's Deep.
+Gold was tinted into Hobbiton, whilst cooler colours were strengthened into Lothlórien, Moria and Helm's Deep.
 Such a technique took 2–3 weeks to do, and allowed some freedom with the digital source for some extra editing.

-The Lord of the Rings: The Return of the King required the help of the company Next Limit Technologies and their software RealFlow to simulate the lava in Mount Doom.
-A technical overview of the special effects used in the film series is given by Matt Aitken et al. (2004).
+The Return of the King used RealFlow software to simulate the molten lava into which Gollum sinks inside Mount Doom.